Who we are

 As CEO of Warshield, he is dedicated to advancing the rights of Indigenous communities through building partnerships with industry, civil society, and government.

-Warshield Vice President, Legal & Negotiations
+Warshield Vice President, Operations and Strategy

 alex.shrake@warshield.com